douglasgscofield/dispersalDiversity/README.md

 `allele.gammaContrastTest(lst.a, lst.b)`
 : Test whether there is a difference in the gamma diversity between two allele diversity datasets.

+#### Functions in `alleleGammaAccum.R`

+`allele.runGammaAccum(lst)`
+: Perform a gamma diversity accumulation on the site-by-source data in tab.
+Several arguments control the method of accumulation and value of gamma calculated.
+Other arguments are identical to `gammaAccum()`.
+Only the defaults have been tested; the others were developed while exploring the data and must be considered experimental.
+The result is returned in a list, which may be passed to `plotGammaAccum()` to plot the result.

 * * *